-At the number three spot we have what is possibly the band’s most famous song that is another cut taken from Melin Collie and the Infinite Sadness.
+At the number three spot, we have what is possibly the band’s most famous song which is another cut taken from Melin Collie and the Infinite Sadness.
 Upon its release it was received extremely well both critically and commercially, charting high in several countries, including number one in Iceland.
 The video that was released for the song was also very popular, winning several awards.
-Musically, the band are going places here, with this track’s use of stringed instruments taking the band’s sound beyond that of the standard rock formula.
+Musically, the band is going places here, with this track’s use of stringed instruments taking the band’s sound beyond that of the standard rock formula.

 # 2 – Today

 Just off the top spot is another of the band’s best-known tracks from Siamese Dream.
 Once again written by Corgan, the lyrics are much darker than what the upbeat sound of the song would suggest.
 They deal with the account of one specific day when Corgan was having suicidal thoughts.
 “Today” was the second single to be released from the album and one that Corgan was initially reluctant to put out.
 However, it proved to be a wise decision as it became yet another radio hit that charted high on several of the American rock charts as well as overseas.